 Whenever an employee or his or her family member has ill health, various thoughts go running through that person’s mind.
 Feelings of vulnerability set in as concerns arise over finances, health, and the prospect of continued employment.
-To protect employees from being terminated or retaliated against, federal and state legislatures have passed nearly identical labor laws protecting employee’s right to leave in the form of the Family and Medical Leave Act (passed in 1993) and its counterpart, the California Family Rights Act (enacted in 1991).
-Often these laws run concurrently when both cover the purpose of the leave.
-This guide will provide a general explanation of the safeguards that these laws provide.
+To protect employees from being terminated or retaliated against, federal and state legislatures have passed nearly identical labor laws protecting employee’s right to leave in the form of the Family and Medical Leave Act (passed in 1993) and its counterpart, the California Family Rights Act (enacted in 1991, equivalent of FMLA in California).
+Often these laws run concurrently.
+This guide will provide a general explanation of the safeguards that both laws provide.
 It is important to note that this guide is by no means an exhaustive tutorial; aggrieved workers should always consult with an attorney.

 - What Protections Do I Get?

 - What Is A Serious Health Condition?